Monthly Education Buzz Report โ€“ April 2026

 • A Little (Late) Spring Cleaning

 A major audit reviewed outdated GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the โ€˜pull requestโ€™ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ repos, plugins, and Slack channels โ€“ 20 GitHub repos, 11 outdated plugins, and 30 Slack channels archived to reduce clutter and improve focus.
+GitHub introduced the concept of the โ€˜pull requestโ€™ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ repos, plugins, and Slack channels โ€“ 20 GitHub repos, 11 outdated plugins, and 30 Slack channels archived to reduce clutter and improve focus.

 Announcements / Newsletters